10 Best French Translation Apps (Free & Paid Options)

 Top French Translation Apps for Travel, Meetings & More

 The table below gives you a quick overview of the best French translation apps available today.
-It focuses on each app's standout feature, language support, and pricing, helping you make the right decision.
+It focuses on each app's standout feature, language support, platform availability, and pricing, helping you make the right decision.

-French Translation App | Standout Feature | Number of Supported Languages | Pricing |
+| French Translation App | Standout Feature | Number of Supported Languages | Platform Availability | Free Trial/Version |

-Google Translate | All-in-one text, camera, and voice translation | 100+ | Free |
+| Google Translate | All-in-one text, camera, and voice translation | 130+ | Web, iOS, Android | Free |

-DeepL | Highly accurate translations for professional use | 30+ | Free plan available; paid plans start at $8.74/month |
+| DeepL | Highly accurate translations for professional use | 100+ | Web, Windows, macOS, iOS, Android, Chrome, Edge, Google Workspace | ✅ |

-Reverso Context | Contextual examples and learning tools | 18 | Free version; Premium from $6.49/month |
+| Reverso | Contextual examples and learning tools | 18 | Web, Windows, macOS, iOS, Android, Chrome, Edge | ✅ |

-Yandex Translate | Offline translator with camera and voice modes | 100+ | Free |
+| Yandex Translate | Offline translator with camera and voice modes | 100+ | Web, iOS, Android | Free |

-iTranslate | Text, voice, and camera translation in a clean design | 100+ | Free version; PRO from $7.99/month |
+| iTranslate | Text, voice, and camera translation in a clean design | 100+ | Web, iOS, Android | ✅ |

-Naver Papago | Fast mobile translation | 14 | Free |
+| Naver Papago | Fast mobile translation | 14 | Web, iOS, Android | Free |

-Linguee | Bilingual dictionary with real-world usage examples | 25+ | Free |
+| Linguee | Bilingual dictionary with real-world usage examples | 25+ | Web, iOS | Free |

-Vocre | Hands-free speech translation | 59 | Free version; PRO at $8.99 |
+| Vocre | Hands-free speech translation | 59 | iOS | ✅ |

 Pros